balder-dev/balder/doc/source/tutorial_guide/03_double_setup.rst

     .. code-block:: python

-        from .browser_features import SpecialBrowserFeature
+        from . import browser_features
-        from ..setup_features import GlobFeature
+        from .. import setup_features
+        ...

+        class SetupExample(balder.Setup):

+            class Browser(balder.Device):
+                glob = setup_features.GlobFeature()
+                browser = browser_features.SpecialBrowserFeature()
                 ...

 So think about which features are global and which features are special browser features.
 If you take a look into our file ``setup_features.py`` you should find the following features:

 * ``MyValidRegisteredUserFeature``:  This feature provides the user credentials valid for the whole ``balderexample-loginserver``.
 The user is valid for all access strategies.
 * ``LoginWebpageFeature``: This feature provides all specific data of the login front-end webpage.
 * ``InternalWebpageFeature``: This feature provides all specific data of the internal front-end webpage.
 * ``MyInsertCredentialsFeature``: This feature allows inserting credentials into a login system.
 * ``MyViewInternalPageFeature``: This feature allows the owner device to interact with the internal area provided by the vDevice.

 The first feature ``MyValidRegisteredUserFeature`` returns the global valid credentials to access the login area in every possible way.
 This feature is not limited to the browser method, so we can left it in the higher file